 Allergic bronchopulmonary aspergillosis (ABPA) is a fungal infection of the lung due to a hypersensitivity reaction to antigens of Aspergillus fumigatus after colonization into the airways.
+Predominantly it affects patients with bronchial asthma and those having cystic fibrosis.
 It characteristically presents with bronchospasm, pulmonary infiltrates, eosinophilia, and immunologic evidence of allergy to the antigens of Aspergillus species.

 Allergic bronchopulmonary aspergillosis commonly presents in the third to fifth decade of life.
 It is also common in children.
 It usually found in severe asthmatics and patients with cystic fibrosis.